wongd-hub/obsidian-vault/computer-science/course-frontmatters/SQL.md

 - Python isn't the most pleasant way to deal with data at scale.
 Structured Query Language (SQL) is a database-centric language used to query databases.
     - In CS50, we'll be using a light version of SQL, `sqlite3`, which contains the core building blocks of SQL.
+    - Note that there's a lot of different SQL vendors and so different platforms such as Oracle and Teradata may have slightly different syntaxes and extra functionality.

 - The commands used in SQL correspond closely to the concept of [[Relational Databases#CRUD|CRUD]]. e.g.: